hivemq/hivemq-policy-cookbooks/data-validation/multi-topic-sensor-protobuf/README.md

 }
 ```

-To compile it and upload it to the broker like with the temperature schema, run the following:
+To compile it and upload it to the broker like with the temperature schema, run the following command:

 ```bash
 protoc air.proto -o /dev/stdout | base64